P1 phage: Genome

-In the viral particle the DNA molecule is longer (110Kbp) than the actual length of the genome.
+In the viral particle the DNA molecule is longer (110kbp) than the actual length of the genome.
 It is created by cutting an appropriately sized fragment from a concatemeric DNA chain having multiple copies of the genome (see the section below on lysis for how this is made).
 Due to this the ends of the DNA molecule are identical.
 This is referred to as being terminally redundant.
 This is important for the DNA to be circularized in the host.
 Another consequence of the DNA being cut out of a concatemer is that a given linear molecule can start at any location on the circular genome.
-This is called a cyclical permutation.
+This is called a cyclic permutation.

 The genome is especially rich in Chi sequences recognized by the bacterial recombinase RecBCD.
 The genome contains two origins of replication: oriR which replicates it during the lysogenic cycle and oriL which replicates it during the lytic stage.
 The genome of P1 encodes three tRNAs which are expressed in the lytic stage.

-Proteome.
 The genome of P1 encodes 112 proteins and 5 untranslated genes and is this about twice the size of bacteriophage lambda.